flask-restful/flask-restful/docs/extending.rst

 Resource Method Decorators
 --------------------------

-There is a property on the :class:`~flask.ext.restful.Resource` class called ``method_decorators``.
+There is a property on the :class:`~flask_restful.Resource` class called ``method_decorators``.
 You can subclass the Resource and add your own decorators that will be added to all ``method`` functions in resource.
 For instance, if you want to build custom authentication into every request. ::